Communication, Media and Development

 The aims of this module are to:

-- enable students to become familiar with a range of methodologies for the analysis of the structure, operation, outputs and uses of media, creative and cultural industries;
+- enable students to become familiar with a range of methodologies for the analysis of the structure, operation, outputs and uses of the media and creative industries;

-- enhance the acquisition of applied skills for research design, data collection and analysis applied to the media industries;
+- enhance the acquisition of applied skills for research design, data collection and analysis applied to the media and creative industries;

 - enhance the acquisition of critical and analytical skills for assessing quality in media research, using appropriate quality assessment criteria and standards.